OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 What Is OpenClaw?

-The key architectural concept: a Gateway routes messages from all your channels into one agent runtime.
+A Gateway routes messages from all your channels into one agent runtime.
 One assistant, one memory, many surfaces.

 What Is Hermes Agent?